-How it works
+How TMS Therapy works

-Most patients report improvement in their mood and their outlook on life within 2–3 weeks of the initial treatment.
+Most patients report improvement in their mood and outlook on life within 2–3 weeks of the initial treatment.

 2. Medical Eligibility